Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 Medication

 Medications like naltrexone and methadone help get rid of polysubstance abuse.
 The selection, dosage, and duration of medication are strictly regulated by a medical expert.
-Drug replacement medications like nicotine replacements are often prescribed with other medications to curb the situation.
-Medications can take up to 2 to 3 weeks before effects start appearing.
+Drug replacement medications, like nicotine replacements, are prescribed with other medications to curb the situation.
+Medications take up to 2 to 3 weeks before effects start appearing.

 Support groups